Brynmawr Library and Institute – Alma Street Brynmawr.

 The Carnegie Free Library Committee.

-On Tuesday 5th January 1904 the meeting of the Library Committee was held at the Council Chambers, Brynmawr and the subject of an institute was raised.
+On Tuesday 5th of January 1904, the meeting of the Library Committee was held at the Council Chambers, Brynmawr and the subject of an institute was raised.
 The issue was postponed for a later date.

 Mr Llewellyn Thomas.